John Barbirolli: Honours, awards and memorials

-Among Barbirolli's state awards were a British knighthood in 1949 and Companion of Honour in 1969; the Finnish Grand Star and Collar of Commander 1st Class of the Order of the White Rose in 1963; from Italy the Order of Merit in 1964; and from France, Officier de l'Ordre des Arts et des Lettres, 1966, and Officier de l'Ordre national du Mérite, 1968.
+Among Barbirolli's state awards were a British knighthood in 1949 and appointment as a Member of the Order of the Companions of Honour in 1969; the Finnish Grand Star and Collar of Commander 1st Class of the Order of the White Rose in 1963; from Italy the Order of Merit in 1964; and from France, Officier de l'Ordre des Arts et des Lettres, 1966, and Officier de l'Ordre national du Mérite, 1968.
 Awards from musical institutions included the Freedom of the Worshipful Company of Musicians, 1966; Honorary Academician of the Accademia Nazionale di Santa Cecilia, 1960; Gold Medal of the Royal Philharmonic Society, 1950; Bruckner Medal, Bruckner Society of America, 1959; and the Mahler Medal, Mahler-Bruckner Society of America, 1965.
 He was also awarded the title of Doctor of Music honoris causa (DMus h.c.) from the National University of Ireland in 1952.

 There are memorials to Barbirolli in Manchester and London.
 Barbirolli Square in Manchester is named in his honour and features a sculpture of him by Byron Howard (2000).
 The square includes the present base of the Hallé Orchestra, the Bridgewater Hall, in which the Barbirolli Room commemorates the conductor.
 At his old school, St Clement Danes, now relocated in Chorleywood, the main hall is named in his honour.
 A commemorative blue plaque was placed on the wall of the Bloomsbury Park Hotel in Southampton Row in May 1993 to mark Barbirolli's birthplace.
 The Sir John Barbirolli Memorial Foundation of the Royal Philharmonic Society was instituted after his death to assist young musicians with the purchase of instruments.
 In 1972 the Barbirolli Society was set up with the principal aim of promoting the continued release of Barbirolli's recorded performances.
 Its honorary officers have included Evelyn Barbirolli, Daniel Barenboim and Michael Kennedy.
 In April 2012, he was voted into the inaugural Gramophone "Hall of Fame".